Chizaram-Igolo/todo-management-app/README.md

 ## 1. Overview

 This project utilizes Next.js as well as Server Side Rendering to update the page on each request after building.
-I followed best practices in Next.js and TypeScript as much as possible such as typing every component and objects used in the application.
+I followed best practices in Next.js and TypeScript as much as possible, such as typing every component and objects used in the application.
 I also avoided the use of the "any" type.

 Below is a check list which encapsulates the major technical requirements given to me for the assignment: